nawabahmadreshi/documentation/pages/third-party-integrations/salesforce.md

 1. **Full URL:** If you use the full web URL as your `$deeplink_path` value, or any other deep link value, then the configuration will take the entire URL and put it in deep link data.

 {% protip title="Host deep link data for more than just emails" %}
-The Branch [marketing link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
+The Branch [Quick Link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
 [Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future.
 {% endprotip %}

 In the meantime, you can proceed to the next step: **Configure ESP**.